Skip to content

 NHSGGC Delivery of HCSSA

 NHSGGC agreed to be a ‘test board’ as part of Scottish Governments development of the legislation and its guidance, amongst other Health Boards.
 From September 2023, the Programmes focus was to review the Acts draft duties and guiding principles using SWOT analysis techniques, in multi-disciplinary teams across the Health Board and our 6 HSCP delivery partners.
-This has been completed for the Acts guiding principles and the majority of the Duties within the Act.
-The multi-professional approach and preparation has enabled the Board to establish an Evidence Bank, for where we have compliance with the Act and highlight key activities and actions to be delivered to improve the level of compliance.
+This was completed for the Acts guiding principles and the majority of the Duties within the Act.
+The multi-professional approach and preparation enabled the Board to establish evidence, for where we already had compliance with the Act and highlight key activities and actions to be delivered to improve the level of compliance.

-As such, the Act will be implemented maintaining the multi-disciplinary planning approach, taking the outputs from the testing of the duties, that have developed from recommendations into driver diagrams to plan out the improvement activities required for compliance.
-These have translated into a list of actions, prioritised by assurance and risk rating, and are or being assigned to a lead or short life working group.
+As such, the Act was implemented maintaining the multi-disciplinary planning approach, taking the outputs from the testing of the duties, developed from recommendations into driver diagrams, to plan out the improvement activities required for compliance.
+These were translated into a list of actions, prioritised by assurance and risk rating, and assigned to a lead or short life working group.

-We are working hard to deliver this in a way that impacts as little as possible on “business as usual” work of our busy clinical colleagues, splitting the duties into separate working groups and meeting regularly to ensure multi professional input are considered and solutions reached by consensus, which has been the core approach to this programme.
+We worked hard to deliver this in a way that had little as possible impact on “business as usual” work of our busy clinical colleagues, splitting the duties into separate working groups and meeting regularly to ensure multi professional input are considered and solutions reached by consensus, which was the core approach to this programme.

-We are working cross-organisationally with our colleagues in other NHS Scotland boards to ensure we deliver the Act consistently across Scotland and build a supportive network of subject matter experts.
+We continue to work cross-organisationally with our colleagues in other NHS Scotland boards to ensure we deliver the Act consistently across Scotland and build a supportive network of subject matter experts.
 We are committed to understanding the experiences of others and providing learning to everyone involved.

 Education and Training for Staff – The Knowledge and Skills Framework